-Our Experience is loaded in "packets" or "buckets" which have differing durations depending upon the type of content from which they are derived.
+Our Experience is loaded in "packets" or "buckets".
 Visual flashes have very short packets and a short extension in time.
 We cannot have a faster rate of seeing flashes than we can create packets and this is the origin of "flicker fusion - where rapidly repeating flashes of light appear to become continuous.
 Each packet forms a splash.

 A word has earlier and later parts within it but we do not move in time along the word.
 There is no cursor that represents the present flowing through each splashed word or splashed note.